AckerlyXu/heima/articles/virtual-machines/windows/quick-create-portal.md

 6. On the summary page, click **Ok** to start the virtual machine deployment.

-7. The VM will be pinned to the Azure Portal dashboard.
+7. The VM will be pinned to the Azure portal dashboard.
 Once the deployment has completed, the VM summary blade automatically opens.

 ## Connect to virtual machine